-Retail in detail.
-For the next 11 weeks, you'll roll up your sleeves and get to know exactly what happens in our stores.
-You'll learn about everything from stacking shelves and ordering stock to operating the till and serving customers.
+Time to roll up your sleeves and see exactly what happens in our stores, from stacking shelves to serving customers.

-A chance to work alongside the Area Manager and demonstrate your new-found skills and knowledge.
-They'll show you our Stores from a fresh perspective, and you'll see what goes into multi-site management.
+WEEK 14 Working alongside the Area Manager, you’ll demonstrate your new-found skills.
+You’ll see stores from a fresh perspective and what goes into multi-site management.

-Store Management.
-You'll spend these weeks shadowing the Store Manager and experiencing just what a challenging, rewarding and stimulating role they have.
-You'll learn how to lead a successful team and create an environment where people feel really motivated.
+You’ll shadow the Store Manager and experience their challenging, rewarding and stimulating role.
+It’s about learning to lead a successful team and creating an environment where people feel really motivated.

 More Store Management.
-You'll be there on the front line, seeing how things need to be run in such a fast paced, team environment.
+It’s great to be on the front line, seeing how things need to be run in such a fast-paced team environment.

-Holiday time again.
-Already?
-Time flies at Aldi, particularly when you're learning so much, so quickly.
+Holiday time already?
+Time flies at Aldi, particularly when you’re learning so much.

-Working alongside the Area Manager once more to gain extra insight and expertise from the very best.
+Back to working with the Area Manager to gain insight and experience from the very best.